Ideology of the Islamic State: Takfir

-From about 2003 to 2006, Abu Musab al-Zarqawi, the head of ISIL predecessor group, al‑Qaeda in Iraq, expanded "the range of behavior" that could make large number of self-proclaimed Muslims infidels (kafir) -- including "in certain cases, selling alcohol or drugs, wearing Western clothes or shaving one's beard, voting in an election—even for a Muslim candidate—and being lax about calling other people apostates".
-However, Shi’a Muslims have been its "main target" in takfir.
-Al-Zarqawi wrote that "the danger from the Shi’a ... is greater, and their damage is worse and more destructive to the (Islamic) nation (Ummah) than the Americans, ... so fighting the Shiites ... will not end until the land is ... purified of them".
+From about 2003 to 2006, Abu Musab al-Zarqawi, the head of IS predecessor group, al‑Qaeda in Iraq, expanded "the range of behavior" that could make large number of self-proclaimed Muslims infidels (kafir) -- including "in certain cases, selling alcohol or drugs, wearing Western clothes or shaving one's beard, voting in an election—even for a Muslim candidate—and being lax about calling other people apostates".
+However, Shi'a Muslims have been its "main target" in takfir.
+Al-Zarqawi wrote that "the danger from the Shi'a ... is greater, and their damage is worse and more destructive to the (Islamic) nation (Ummah) than the Americans, ... so fighting the Shiites ... will not end until the land is ... purified of them".

-ISIL continued the policy of takfir, on Shia and others.
-“Those who reject the takfir of Twelver Shiite scholars" are "disbelievers”.
+IS continued the policy of takfir, on Shia and others.
+"Those who reject the takfir of Twelver Shiite scholars" are "disbelievers".